EAR Passed – Next Stop: Kiruna

 After a full day at the University in Kiel, we said goodbye to our guests and are now looking ahead to the EAR in Bremen this September.

-(But first… we have to make it through exam season.
+(But first… we have to make it through exam period.
 Wish us luck!)